MakeSchool-Tutorials/Make-Chat-Tutorial/P02-Put-Your-Socks-On/content.md

 You have now successfully set up your backend for incoming socket connections.
 Open up your browser to http://localhost:3000/ to see the server log message *"New user connected!"*

-What you don't see it?
-Did you remember to update your front end as well?

-# Take it to the Front
+# Take it to the Front End

-Socket.io must be on both the server and client, so let's update accordingly.
+Remember that we use Socket.io on both the server and client, so let's update our front end accordingly.

 Create your very own public folder with an index.js.